 - 1. Hazard identification

 - 2. Exposure monitoring

 - 3. The Chemical Hygiene Plan

 - 4. Information and training

 - 5. Medical consultations and exams

 - 6. Record keeping

 - 4. Hazard Identification

 - 1. Chemical containers must be labeled with the identity of the product, the chemical constituents and their Chemical Abstracts Service (CAS) numbers, and any appropriate hazard warnings.
 Labels must not be removed or defaced while in use.

 - 2. Material Safety Data Sheets (MSDS) received by the laboratory must be maintained and be available to laboratory workers during work hours.
 The location of any available central departmental location for MSDS may be found in the Chemical Hygiene Plan.
+In STEM, the MSDS are housed in STEM 118.
 MSDS can also be found online at http://hazard.com/msds/index.php or msds.com